Fashion as the New Human Representation ✦

 Part VI – Fashion as Today’s Representation

-This is revolutionary.
+However, unlike Renaissance painting, fashion is not confined to a single style, whether it is inspired by Greek or Roman marble.
+Art galleries and temples are places that belong to everyone.
+You shape your identity and self-representation by choosing what to wear and visiting them daily. revolutionary.
 For the first time in history, representation is democratized.
 No longer the privilege of kings or patrons, it is in the hands of every individual.
-Yet, too often, our choices are distorted by external forces: advertising, nationalism, religious dogma, ethnic expectations.
+However, too often, our choices are distorted by external forces: advertising, nationalism, religious dogma, and ethnic expectations.

 If we strip these away, fashion becomes what it truly is: the most personal and universal art of human representation.